official-exploiterarmy/rhino/README.md

 # rhino , BETA version
-A tool for info gathering & bruteforce , i will try to add some new features in this tool
+A tool for info gathering & bruteforce , i will try to add some new features in this tool , Absolutely its free for modify , improvement and for use